Blue Moon Villas Resort – Popular and secluded, but not too isolated, with tasteful Balinese décor.

-- Handy to: Snorkelling spots and scuba-diving agencies.
+- Handy to: Snorkeling spots and scuba-diving agencies.

 - Guests: More suitable for couples than families.
-Perhaps, more younger guests in the rooms based around the café, and older guests in the secluded villas at the front.
+Younger guests prefer the rooms based around the café, and older guests the secluded villas at the front.

-- Views: Villas at the front boast unobstructed sea views, while most rooms on the other side of the road also offer fine views, although often partially blocked by foliage.
+- Views: Villas at the front offer unobstructed sea views, while most rooms on the other side of the road also offer fine views, although often partially blocked by foliage.